Literacy Plan

 The Owatonna Public School District is dedicated to providing all students with the educational foundation necessary to succeed in school and life.
 To ensure student success, the district sets high standards that are reflected in what is taught in each classroom.
 The intended curriculum, or the written curriculum, is what we expect each student to know, understand, and be able to do in each curricular area and at each grade level.
 Our intended curriculum is driven by state standards, national standards, and local practices.

-The K-6 curriculum is supported through the use of Common Core state standard resources including Fountas and Pinnell Classroom, and Lucy Calkins Writing Units of Study.
-To enhance this curriculum, each elementary building has a leveled library with a variety of literature and informational text, covering a wide range of reading levels.
+The K-6 curriculum is aligned to and supports the Common Core state standards.
 The Owatonna School District utilizes enduring understandings to allow for the delivery of essential content.
 These standards are aligned vertically.
 Learning targets have been derived from these enduring understandings, describing specifically what a student should know and be able to do as a result of daily instruction or learning experiences.
 In addition, curriculum maps for language arts (grades K-5) organize content in a sequential & research-based manner, while still allowing for differentiation models to be implemented in all classrooms.

 Goal: Students develop reading strategies and skills to construct meaning and use reading as a tool for learning and communication.
 Students read and write for sustained periods and explore different genres and formats for a range of purposes.